ihabwahbi/rl-exec-data/docs/prd/project-status.md

 # Project Status

-**Last Updated**: 2025-07-24
+**Last Updated**: 2025-07-30
-**Current Phase**: Epic 2 Complete - Ready for Epic 3
+**Current Phase**: Epic 3 In Progress - High-Fidelity Validation

 ## Executive Summary

-The RLX Data Pipeline project has achieved significant milestones with Epic 0 and Epic 1 fully complete, and now **Epic 2 is also 100% complete**.
-The validation-first approach proved highly successful, with 11.15M golden sample messages captured and a comprehensive validation framework implemented.
-The reconstruction pipeline has been successfully built with all 6 stories completed, achieving 336-345K messages/second throughput and meeting all acceptance criteria.
-The project is now ready to begin Epic 3 (Automated Fidelity Validation & Reporting) with a solid foundation of working components.
+The RLX Data Pipeline project has successfully completed Epics 0-2, establishing data acquisition, analysis, and reconstruction capabilities.
+With 11.15M golden sample messages captured and a reconstruction pipeline achieving 336-345K messages/second throughput, the project is now focused on **Epic 3: Automated Fidelity Validation & Reporting** - the critical deliverable for achieving our primary goal of high-fidelity validation.
+This epic will prove that our reconstructed data is a faithful replica of live market conditions, enabling successful RL agent training.

 ## Project Timeline Overview